How to open a bank account in Ireland

 Proof of address documents can include:

-If you don’t have any of these documents you can open a non-resident bank account instead.
+If you don’t have any of these documents you may be able to open a non-resident bank account instead.
 Many banks will accept a utility bill, bank statement or government correspondence with your home country address.

-However, some banks will require non-residents to provide two proof of address documents instead of one.
-You may also be asked to provide a character reference and access to your financial history in your home country.
+However, some banks — such as Bank of Ireland² — will require non-residents to provide two proof of ID documents instead of one.

 Is opening a bank account in Ireland without proof of address possible?